VR’s 3 Big Problems

 • Teleporting breaks immersion and makes it very difficult to design meaningful platforming and combat challenges, since the player can always just teleport past everything

 • Joystick movement doesn’t feel like you’re doing anything, which is a problem when every minute of nothing is much more costly in VR than on any other platform.
-There’s no way to tab out or look at your phone during downtime and keeping a headset on is inherently inconvenient, so the experience must constantly justify that inconvenience with something.
+There’s no way to tab out or look at your phone during downtime and keeping a headset on is inherently inconvenient, so a VR experience must constantly justify that inconvenience with something.

 Gesture Controls

-Lastly, VR is at its best (and can only compete PC/console) when it feels like you're physically doing things yourself.
+Lastly, VR is at its best (and can only compete with PC/console) when it feels like you're physically doing things yourself.

 To illustrate, let’s say we want to convert jumping into a more efficient motion, since actually jumping would be insanely tedious with a heavy headset on.